jexxor/bytestorm/README.md

 On medium and large payloads, SIMD is clearly faster than stdlib, and constraining parallel workers to GOMAXPROCS=6 improved this host's parallel throughput noticeably.

-### Important notice

-I used `GOMAXPROCS=6` because I have a laptop with 6 physical cores (12 logical).
-Setting `GOMAXPROCS` to the number of physical cores often yields better performance for CPU-bound workloads due to reduced context switching and better cache utilization.

 ## Benchmarks

 Benchmarks were re-run at the end with fresh data files: